 Q1.
 What is Tohoku University

-The university's academic culture is characterized by its policies of 'Research First’, ‘Open Doors’, and ‘Practice-Oriented Research and Education’.
+The university upholds its own academic traditions of 'Research First’, ‘Open Doors’, and ‘Practice-Oriented Research and Education’.
 This culture has given the world much original research and many excellent graduates.
-For example, Koichi Tanaka, a graduate of the undergraduate program of School of Engineering, received the 2002 Nobel Prize in Chemistry.
+For example, Koichi Tanaka, a graduate of the Tohoku University Undergraduate School of Engineering, received the 2002 Nobel Prize in Chemistry.

 Tohoku University was also among the first universities in Japan to open its doors to international students, graduating two (from India and China) in 1911.
 This tradition continues today, and the university is known for its broad acceptance of international students.

-For further details, please see the official website.
+For more details, please see the official website.